 The meeting also heard about what progress had been made on training.
 They were reminded that mandatory training on the Code of Conduct had taken place, which most Members had attended.
 A follow-up session for those few Members who had been unable to attend would be arranged.
 The Committee was also reminded that it had agreed that training on 'Safeguarding' issues should now be mandatory for all Members.
-In this context a training session had been held in February, with a further session planned for those who had been unable to attend.
+In this context a training session had been unable to attend session planned for those who had been unable to attend.